 Public certificates - ACM manages the renewal and deployment of public certificates used with ACM-integrated services, including Elastic Load Balancing, and Amazon API Gateway.

-Imported certificates – If you want to use a third-party certificate with Elastic Load Balancing or Amazon API Gateway, you may import it into ACM using the AWS Management Console, AWS CLI, or ACM APIs.
+Imported certificates – If you want to use a third-party certificate with Elastic Load Balancing or Amazon API Gateway, you may import it into ACM using the Amazon Web Services Management Console, Amazon CLI, or ACM APIs.
 ACM does not manage the renewal process for imported certificates.
 You are responsible for monitoring the expiration date of your imported certificates and for renewing them before they expire.
-You can use the AWS Management Console to monitor the expiration dates of an imported certificates and import a new third-party certificate to replace an expiring one.
+You can use the Amazon Web Services Management Console to monitor the expiration dates of an imported certificates and import a new third-party certificate to replace an expiring one.

 Q: How can I get started with ACM?

-To get started with AWS Certificate Manager, navigate to Certificate Manager in the AWS Management Console and use the wizard to request an SSL/TLS certificate, and then enter the name of your site.
-You can also request a certificate using the AWS CLI or API.
-After the certificate is issued, you can use it with other AWS services that are integrated with ACM.
-For each integrated service, you simply select the SSL/TLS certificate you want from a drop-down list in the AWS Management Console.
-Alternatively, you can execute an AWS CLI command or call an AWS API to associate the certificate with your resource.
+To get started with Amazon Certificate Manager, navigate to Certificate Manager in the Amazon Web Services Management Console and use the wizard to request an SSL/TLS certificate, and then enter the name of your site.
+You can also request a certificate using the Amazon CLI or API.
+After the certificate is issued, you can use it with other Amazon Web Services services that are integrated with ACM.
+For each integrated service, you simply select the SSL/TLS certificate you want from a drop-down list in the Amazon Web Services Management Console.
+Alternatively, you can execute an Amazon CLI command or call an Amazon API to associate the certificate with your resource.
 The integrated service then deploys the certificate to the resource you selected.
-For more information about requesting and using certificates provided by AWS Certificate Manager, visit Getting Started in the AWS Certificate Manager User Guide.
+For more information about requesting and using certificates provided by Amazon Certificate Manager, visit Getting Started in the Amazon Certificate Manager User Guide.

-Q: With which AWS services can I use ACM certificates?
+Q: With which Amazon Web Services services can I use ACM certificates?

-You can use public ACM certificates with the following AWS services:
+You can use public ACM certificates with the following Amazon Web Services services: